josephtey/AmplifyWorkshop/README.md

    npm start
    ```

+**7. Preview your Web Application**

-7. After the app has compiled successfully, click 'Tools' in the toolbar up top, click 'Preview' and finally click 'Preview Running Application'.
+   After the app has compiled successfully, click 'Tools' in the toolbar up top, click 'Preview' and finally click 'Preview Running Application'.
    Open the preview in another tab by clicking the arrow / box button on the right of the search bar.

 **You should see a basic Shopping List app in your browser!
 However, none of the functionality has been hooked iup**